ruby0x1/hxsw/README.md

 - `cd tests/`
 - `haxe build.hxml`

 This will generate a `run.n` file, and run `neko run.n` which will run the binary.
 There is a prebuilt version included.
-If installed through haxelib, `haxelib run hxsw` will print the example as well.

 ##to use the code